Mitsubishi F-1: Operational history

-The F-1 was replaced by the F-2 (Japan/U.S. developed, based on the F-16C/D Agile Falcon), as well as upgraded F-4EJ Kai Phantom IIs.
+By the mid-1980s, Japanese defence planners were already considering the F-1's prospective replacement by a more capable successor aircraft.
+The F-1 was ultimately replaced by the F-2 (Japan/U.S. developed, based on the F-16C/D Agile Falcon), as well as upgraded F-4EJ Kai Phantom IIs.
 The last six active F-1s, based at Tsuiki in Fukuoka Prefecture, were retired on 9 March 2006, having reached the 4,000 hour limit of their airframes.